 - Put all the ingredients in a pot a bring to the boil

-- When its boiling allow it to carry on boiling over a moderate heat, stirring occasionally for about 40 minutes and until it reaches 118 C on a sugar thermometer (this is the ‘fudge’ stage)
+- When its boiling allow it to carry on boiling over moderate heat, stirring occasionally for about 40 minutes and until it reaches 118 C on a sugar thermometer (this is the ‘fudge’ stage)

 - Take it off the heat and carry on stirring until it cools

-I needed to dash to the airport and was making it in a cast iron pot, so actually dipped it in a bowl of cold water (with a bowl inside it to rest on), which helped cool it down a bit more quickly.
+I needed to dash to the airport and was making it in a cast-iron pot, so actually dipped it in a bowl of cold water (with a bowl inside it to rest on), which helped cool it down a bit more quickly.

 As the fudgification starts happening, it gets thicker and more difficult to stir.

-When its luke warm, beat it vigorously until the sheen becomes matt in appearance.
+When it’s lukewarm, beat it vigorously until the sheen becomes matt in appearance.

-It also gets to the point where it starts hardening and setting on the sides of the pot, and then it reaches a stage where you know its time to tip it into a lined or greased container.
+It also gets to the point where it starts hardening and setting on the sides of the pot, and when it reaches a stage where you know its time to tip it into a lined or greased container.

 Smooth it out and store in the fridge to set and then cut into squares.

 This has the X factor all over it and is definitely going to impress.